 For Any File Type and Digital Transfer Types

-If you upload a bitmap file or vector file but you want it printed digitally as a CAD-PRINTZ transfer or non-apparel product, then it will be printed as is, and you will not need to select any colors.
+If you upload a bitmap file or vector file but you want it printed digitally as an UltraColor transfer or CAD-PRINTZ non-apparel product, then it will be printed as is, and you will not need to select any colors.

 If the Image Editor opens after you upload your file, simply choose “Use Original”.